 Note: If you're short on time, then you can buy some good-quality tortilla chips and loosely break those into the soup.
 Alternatively, fry your own by frying strips of fresh corn tortillas in 350°F oil until crisp and golden brown.
 Crispy strips can also be made under the broiler: brush tortillas with oil, slice into strips, and place on a parchment-lined rimmed baking sheet.
 Broil until crisp, turning half way through, about 5 minutes total.

-- 1 poblano chili, seeded and finely diced (about ½ cup)
+1 poblano chile, seeded and finely diced (about ½ cup)

 Heat the oil in a 12-inch skillet or pot over medium-high heat until shimmering.
-Add the onion and chili with a pinch of salt and cook until softened, about three minutes.
-Add the garlic, spices, chili and sauce and mix until fragrant, about 30 seconds more.
+Add the onion and chile with a pinch of salt and cook until softened, about three minutes.
+Add the garlic, spices, chile and sauce and mix until fragrant, about 30 seconds more.

 Add the tomatoes and broth and adjust the heat to maintain an active simmer and allow to thicken slightly, about 5 minutes.
 Add the chicken and corn and continue cooking until the chicken is cooked through, about 3 minutes.

 Divide between four bowls and top with the tortilla strips, crumbled cheese, avocado slices, cilantro and serve with lime wedges.